ilya-kavalenka/RECSEN/README.md

 ### Sample Protocol 6

 Finally let us improve the symbol snapshot subscription mechanism to allow the client subscribe to / unsubscribe from market data snapshots by symbol, making the subscription mechanism selective.
-Per-symbol subscription means the subscription workflows of different symbols may overlap in time and are to be handled in parallel.
-SampleProtocol_6_0.rs adds a string Symbol field to the SymbolRequest and SymbolResponse message to be inherited by all symbol messages.
+Per-symbol subscription means subscription workflows of different symbols may overlap in time and are to be handled in parallel.
+SampleProtocol_6_0.rs adds a string Symbol field to the SymbolRequest and SymbolResponse message type to be inherited by all symbol messages.

 ```
 message SymbolRequest